grantmacken/antlr4-xquery-31/README.md

 make
 make show-tokens TEST=VersionDecl
 make show-gui TEST=VersionDecl
 ```

 The above example will build,
 then show the tokens produced by the lexer  using the VersionDecl fixture,
 then show the AST tree  produced by the parser

+## Notes:

+In the lexer I have made heavy use modes

+Foe example the symbols for SequenceType OccurrenceIndicators "?", "*" and "+" also
+ appear in other contexts ... todo

+OccurrenceIndicator 	   ::=